Arnavion/www-arnavion-dev/src/blog/2019-10-20-local-linux-user-tries-freebsd.md

 The program would just be writing text to stdout, including escape sequences to clear the screen and scrollback.
 Since that is easy in most programming languages, my choice was largely dictated by what language runtimes and compiler packages I had available.

 Rust was my first choice since it is what I've been using primarily for the last few years.
 However the current version of pfSense (2.4.4) is based on FreeBSD 11, and I couldn't find out definitive information whether Rust supports it.
-Specifically, FreeBSD 12 changed the ABI of some of its libc structures and Rust's standard library had updated to work with it, so I wasn't sure if a program compiled against Rust's `x86_64-unknown-freebsd` target would work on FreeBSD 11 or only on FreeBSD 12.
+Specifically, Rust had updated its FreeBSD target's C FFI and standard library some time ago to support FreeBSD 12, which in turn was because FreeBSD 12 had changed the ABI of some of its libc structures.
+So I wasn't sure if a program compiled against Rust's `x86_64-unknown-freebsd` target would also work on FreeBSD 11 or only on FreeBSD 12.

 A bigger problem was figuring out how to actually use Rust.
 I didn't want to install Rust or a C toolchain on the router itself, and setting up a FreeBSD-cross-compiler toolchain on my Linux machine appeared to require that I compile the cross compiler from source.
 This was more effort than I was willing to put in.